Last Updated on October 8, 2023 by Joanne Harper

 This is often found in a lush, deep green color.
 The vibrant green can balance out the visual appeal of an otherwise sandy tank.

-You can find pillow moss in pet stores and aquarium shops, mostly marketed as frog moss.
+Pillow moss is found in pet stores and aquarium shops and is mainly marketed as frog moss.

 Cushion moss takes its name from its general shape.
 It creates mounds on the surfaces of rocks and moist wood.
 These mounds, when fully grown, have a dome-shaped top, giving them the resemblance of a pin cushion.
 Some varieties come with silvery-white tips, earning it the name white moss.